siddhesh2263/flask-nginx-gunicorn-deployment/readme.md

 ## Part 16 - Final touches and Nginx configuration:

+We’ll cover final tweaks like adjusting Nginx’s `client_max_body_size` to allow larger file uploads.
+You’ll also restart Nginx to apply all the changes and confirm everything is set up for production.

 If you need to increase file upload size in Nginx (to avoid errors like `413 Request Entity Too Large`), update:

 ```